-The following example illustrates how the Control Interface may be used to achieve pre-positioning of an item of content in the dCDN.
-In this example, user requests for a particular content, and corresponding redirection of such requests from Operator A to Operator B CDN, may (or may not) have taken place earlier.
-Then, at some point in time, the uCDN (for example, in response to a corresponding trigger from the Content Provider) uses the Control Interface to request that content identified by a particular URL be removed from dCDN.
+The following example illustrates how the CDNI Control interface may be used to achieve pre-positioning of an item of content in the dCDN.
+In this example, user requests for a particular content, and corresponding redirection of such requests from Operator A to Operator B CDN, may (or may not) have taken place earlier. some point in time, the uCDN (for example, in response to a corresponding trigger from the Content Provider) uses the CI to request that content identified by a particular URL be removed from dCDN.
 The following diagram illustrates the operation.